italogsr/upwork_proposal_generator/README.md

 - **Pydantic**: For data validation and settings management
 - **SQLAlchemy**: For ORM and database operations
 - **PostgreSQL**: For persistent data storage
+  - Stores user profiles with skills, experience, and education
+  - Saves job descriptions and requirements
+  - Archives generated proposals for future reference
+- **psycopg2**: For PostgreSQL database connectivity
 - **JWT**: For secure authentication

 ## Contributing